Synchronisation Rules¶

 - Flows attribute values from the MVO to the CSO

-- Creates pending exports for any changes
+- Creates Pending Exports for any changes

-When enforce state is set on an export rule, JIM additionally detects and remediates attribute drift in the connected system: if an exported attribute is changed externally, the next sync run pulls it back to the metaverse-derived value.
+When enforce state is set on an export rule, JIM additionally detects and remediates attribute drift in the Connected System: if an exported attribute is changed externally, the next sync run pulls it back to the metaverse-derived value.

 Scoping criteria¶